ETCLabs/RDM/docs/mainpage.md

 ## Dependencies

-### lwpa
+### EtcPal

-RDM depends on the LightWeight Platform Abstraction (lwpa) library for platform abstraction.
-By default, lwpa is included as a submodule in the `external` directory.
+RDM depends on the ETC's Platform Abstraction Layer (EtcPal) so that it can be platform-neutral.
+By default, EtcPal is included as a submodule in the `external` directory.
 The CMake configuration will automatically update and pull the submodule before building.

-If you want to develop lwpa simultaneously alongside RDM, simply clone the lwpa repository at the same level as the RDM repository, like so:
+If you want to develop EtcPal simultaneously alongside RDM, simply clone the EtcPal repository at the same level as the RDM repository, like so:
 ```
 |- RDM/
-|- lwpa/
+|- EtcPal/
 ```

-The RDM CMakeLists.txt file contains directives to try to find lwpa at that location before using the submodule.
+The RDM CMakeLists.txt file contains directives to try to find EtcPal at that location before using the submodule.